 Map – OL Explorer 118 Shaftesbury and Cranbourne Chase

-Starting at the base of Hod Hill, in a small car park, situated between the two hill forts, the valley is narrow and heavily wooded, Regardsless of the time of day or even season, it feels dark in this little corner of Dorset.
-Turn right on the road and follow it to the footpath on your left.
-Follow the boundary of the wood on your left as the climb up intensifies.
+Starting at the base of Hod Hill, in a small car park, situated between the two hill forts, the valley is narrow and heavily wooded.
+Regardless of the time of day, or even season, it feels dark in this little corner of Dorset.
+Turn right on the road and to the next footpath on your left.
+Follow the boundary of the wood as the climb up intensifies.
 The sky grows wider as you approach a barn on your left.
-On joining a track walk toward the barn passing through a gate to head to Hambledon Hill.
+When joining a track walk towards the barn passing through a gate to head to Hambledon Hill.

 After circling the hill, make your way back down the same footpath you arrived but turn left at the OS Trig point.
 Follow the track down the hill and Iwerne Courtney, aka Shroton, comes into view.
 To the right of the village lies Ranston.
 A large country house once owned by Peter William Baker, who was the agent to Lord Portman of Bryanston.
 He played an instrumental role in the development of the Portman Estate in Marylebone, London.
 It was Bakers name that was given to Baker Street.
 Probably one of the most famous literary streets in the world (Sherlock Holmes of course!).

 On reaching a stone wall, turn right and follow the track to the road.
 Cross over to join another footpath and follow the track slightly on your left to arrive at the bottom of Hod Hill.
 On your left is another country estate, Steepleton House.
 It is here that claims to be the birthplace of fox hunting.
-Owners were famed for thier kennels and took advantage of Smugglers Lane to the east of the house, giving them access to the perfect hunting grounds of Cranborne Chase.
-It is further generations of the family that published books and encouraged it to be considered a sport.
+Owners were famed for their kennels and took advantage of Smugglers Lane to the east of the house, giving them access to the perfect hunting grounds of Cranborne Chase.
+Later generations of the family published books and encouraged it to be considered a sport.
 A rather controversial opinion today.

 Start your climb up to the top of the Hod Hill, nowhere near as hard as the Hambledon climb.
 Hod is a more regimented shape, it is a lot younger than Hambledon but has proved to have experienced more activity and settlement.
 The Romans also preferred this hillfort, settling themselves in the far north western corner, clearly defined today by existing earthworks.
 It was home to 600 men and a 250 strong Calvary unit.